-The professionalism, knowledge and expertise of an Estate and Trust professional can provide invaluable support.
-Acting as an executor can involve as many as 70 different tasks, and can sometimes take one or more years to settle, depending on its complexity.
+Acting as an executor can involve as many as 70 different tasks, and can sometimes take one or more years to settle depending on its complexity.
+The professionalism, knowledge and expertise of a Trust & Estate professional can provide invaluable support.

 Settling an estate can create or incite family rivalries and disputes.
-The impartial nature of an Estate and Trust professional can assist in managing these contentions by communicating with your beneficiaries and balancing any potential conflicts of interest.
+The impartial nature of an RF Trust & Estate professional can assist in managing these contentions by communicating with your beneficiaries and balancing any potential conflicts of interest.